samyaksgupta/Jira-Scraper-Script/README.md

 ```bash
 python main.py
 ```
-after the process is complete which will take a while we will have to run the transform script to transform data for LLM
+after the process is completed which will take a while we will have to run the transform script to transform data for LLM
 ```bash
 python transform.py
 ```